Avaiga/taipy-doc/docs/manuals/core/user_core_configuration.md

 # Check configuration

 Taipy provides a checking mechanism to validate the compiled configuration.
+Currently there are 6 checkers implemented in Taipy:

+- GlobalConfigChecker
+- DataNodeConfigChecker
+- TaskConfigChecker
+- PipelineConfigChecker
+- ScenarioConfigChecker
+- JobConfigChecker

 You can trigger the check by calling:
 ```python linenums="1"
 import taipy as tp